TOWN OF VICTOR

-AMENDED AND RESTATED BOND RESOLUTION DATED MARCH 25, 2019 OF THE TOWN BOARD OF THE TOWN OF VICTOR, NEW YORK, AUTHORIZING GENERAL OBLIGATION SERIAL BONDS TO FINANCE SEWER SYSTEM CAPITAL IMPROVEMENTS WITHIN THE TOWN, AUTHORIZING THE ISSUANCE OF BOND ANTICIPATION NOTES IN CONTEMPLATION THEREOF, THE EXPENDITURE OF SUMS FOR SUCH PURPOSE, AND DETERMINING OTHER MATTERS IN CONNECTION THEREWITH
+BOND RESOLUTION DATED DECEMBER 11, 2017 OF THE TOWN BOARD OF THE TOWN OF VICTOR, NEW YORK, AUTHORIZING GENERAL OBLIGATION SERIAL BONDS TO FINANCE ONTARIO SYSTEM CAPITAL IMPROVEMENTS WITHIN THE TOWN, AUTHORIZING THE ISSUANCE OF BOND ANTICIPATION NOTES IN CONTEMPLATION THEREOF, THE EXPENDITURE OF SUMS FOR SUCH PURPOSE, AND DETERMINING OTHER MATTERS IN CONNECTION THEREWITH.

-WHEREAS, the Town of Victor Consolidated Sewer District is a sewer District of the Town of Victor, New York, duly established by the Town Board pursuant to the Town Law and, pursuant to a resolution adopted on November 27, 2017, the Town duly authorized additional facilities therein pursuant to §202-b of the Town Law and duly authorized financing therefor pursuant to a bond resolution dated December 11, 2017 and the maximum amount to be expended for such Town of Victor Consolidated Sewer District improvements was Eight Million One Hundred Thousand dollars ($8,100,000.00); and
+WHEREAS, the Town of Victor Consolidated Sewer District is a sewer District of the Town of Victor, New York, duly established by the Town Board pursuant to the Town Law and, pursuant to a resolution adopted on November 27, 2017, the Town has duly authorized additional facilities therein pursuant to §202-b of the Town Law; and

 Section 1.
-The Town of Victor shall undertake certain capital improvements consisting of the acquisition and construction of sewer Improvements for the Town of Victor Consolidated Sewer District, including, without limitation, the replacement and installation of new sanitary infrastructure that will enable sanitary flows to be redirected from Pump Station 28 (Wendy's), Pump Station 27 (Phillips Road) and Pump Station 29 (Hadley Circle) to Pump Station 30 (Lehigh Crossing) located on NYS Route 251, as well as replacement of Pump Station 18 (High Street) and Pump Station 14 (Cobblestone) including adding a new generator, and the acquisition of land or rights in land necessary therefor, if any, and the acquisition of original furnishings, equipment, machinery or apparatus and other ancillary, related and incidental improvements that may be required in connection therewith for such construction and district use (hereinafter referred to as “purpose”) and general obligation serial bonds in an aggregate principal amount not to exceed Nine Million One Hundred Seventy Five Thousand dollars ($9,175,000.00) of the Town are hereby authorized to be issued to finance said purpose, and said amount is hereby appropriated therefor, and bond anticipation notes in anticipation thereof (and renewals thereof) of the Town are hereby authorized to be issued to finance said purpose.
+The Town of Victor shall undertake certain capital improvements consisting of the acquisition and construction of sewer Improvements for the Town of Victor Consolidated Sewer District, including, without limitation, the replacement and installation of new sanitary infrastructure that will enable sanitary flows to be redirected from Pump Station 285 (Wendy's), Pump Station 27 (Phillips Road) and Pump Station 29 (Hadley Circle) to Pump Station 30 (Lehigh Crossing) located on NYS Route 251, as well as replacement of Pump Station 18 (High Street) and Pump Station 14 (Cobblestone) including adding a new generator, and the acquisition of land or rights in land necessary therefor, if any, and the acquisition of original furnishings, equipment, machinery or apparatus and other incidental improvements that may be required in connection therewith for such construction and district use (hereinafter referred to as “purpose”), and general obligation serial bonds in an aggregate principal amount not to exceed $8,100,000 of the Town are hereby authorized to be issued to finance said purpose, and said amount is hereby appropriated therefor, and bond anticipation notes in anticipation thereof (and renewals thereof) of the Town are hereby authorized to be issued to finance said purpose.

 Section 2.
-The estimated maximum aggregate cost to the Town of Victor of said purpose, which may include preliminary costs and costs incidental thereto and costs of the financing thereof, is estimated to be Nine Million One Hundred Seventy Five Thousand dollars ($9,175,000.00).
-The plan for financing of said purpose is to provide all of such maximum cost by the issuance of bonds or bond anticipation notes as herein authorized.
+The estimated maximum aggregate cost to the Town of Victor of said purpose, which may include preliminary costs and costs incidental thereto and costs of the financing thereof, is estimated to be $8,100,000.
+The plan for financing of said purpose is to provide all of such maximum cost by issuance of bonds or bond anticipation notes as herein authorized.